omni-network/omni/docs/content/faq.md

 Omni's xchain messaging system allows contracts to send and receive function calls across chains.
 It is a simple and secure way to interact with contracts on other chains.

 However, Omni is not a bridge for canonical or native tokens.
 If you believe you need a bridge, we invite you to consider building a "chain-agnostic", rather than a cross-chain, application.
 Chat with the team if you're curious about this mental model!
 We believe the future of smart contract development should not force users to bridge – it should meet users where they are!

+### Does the Omni EVM support pre-EIP-155 transactions?

+Our public RPCs do not support pre-EIP-155 transactions.
+If you'd like to submit a pre-155 transaction, you can run a full node (see [relevant page](./operate/1-run-full-node.md)), enable [AllowUnprotectedTxs](https://github.com/ethereum/go-ethereum/blob/e67d5f8c441d5c85cfa69317db8d85794645af14/node/config.go#L199), and submit the transaction to your own endpoint.